 Some international and regional human right bodies have explained the importance of adopting a rights-based approach to maternal immortality.
-The International Human Rights Council in one of its resolutions has noted that death during pregnancy and childbirth violates women's rights to life, health, dignity and non-discrimination (Interights 2009).
-In the same vein, the African Commission has noted that the incidence of maternal mortality in the region is a violation of women's fundamental rights and freedoms (African Commission 2008).
+The International Human Rights Council (2009) in one of its resolutions has noted that death during pregnancy and childbirth violates women's rights to life, health, dignity and non-discrimination.
+In the same vein, the African Commission (2008) has noted that the incidence of maternal mortality in the region is a violation of women's fundamental rights and freedoms.
 More importantly, the CEDAW Committee (1999) in its General Recommendation 24 has noted that failure of a state to ensure access to health care services peculiar to the needs of women will amount to discrimination.

-Furthermore, the CEDAW Committee in one of its Concluding Observations to the government of Nigeria has expressed grave concern as regards the high maternal mortality ratio in the country and lack of progress on the part of the government to address this challenge.
-The Committee has identified factors responsible for this situation to include unsafe abortions and inadequate post-abortion care, early and child marriages, early pregnancies, high fertility rates and inadequate family planning services, the low rates of contraceptive usage leading to unwanted and unplanned pregnancies, and the lack of sex education, especially in rural areas (UN Committee on CEDAW 2008).
+Furthermore, the CEDAW Committee (2008) in one of its Concluding Observations to the government of Nigeria has expressed grave concern as regards the high maternal mortality ratio in the country and lack of progress on the part of the government to address this challenge.
+The Committee has identified factors responsible for this situation to include 'unsafe abortions and inadequate postabortion care, early and child marriages, early pregnancies, high fertility rates and inadequate family planning services, the low rates of contraceptive usage leading to unwanted and unplanned pregnancies, and the lack of sex education, especially in rural areas' (CEDAW Committee 2008).

-Moreover, the Committee has expressed concern with regard to 'lack of access by women and girls to adequate health-care services, including pre-natal and post-natal care, obstetric services and family planning information, particularly in rural areas' (UN

-Committee on CEDAW 2008).
-The Committee therefore, calls upon the Nigerian government to 'improve the availability and affordability of sexual and reproductive health services, including family planning information and services' (UN Committee on CEDAW 2008: para.
-337).
+Moreover, the Committee has expressed concern with regard to 'lack of access by women and girls to adequate health-care services, including pre-natal and post-natal care, obstetric services and family planning information, particularly in rural areas'.
+The Committee therefore, calls upon the Nigerian government to 'improve the availability and affordability of sexual and reproductive health services, including family planning information and services'.
 It also enjoins the government to adopt measures with a view to increasing knowledge of, and access to, affordable contraceptive methods, so that women and men can make informed choices about the number and spacing of children.